Some Suggestions for Marketing your Book

 If you have not already filled out your author questionnaire, please do so.
 If you need a questionnaire, please download one here.

-- Have your friends, colleagues and family go to the online booksellers (amazon.com or bn.com) and post positive reviews of your book.
+• Have your friends, colleagues and family go to the online booksellers (amazon.com, bn.com and borders.com) and post positive reviews of your book.

 Traditional / In-store:

-- If you set up book signings or speaking engagements, let us know in advance (preferably 4 weeks) so that we can coordinate book sales.
+• If you set up book signings or speaking engagements, let us know in advance (preferably two months) so that we can coordinate book sales.

 • Contact your college or public librarian and ask them to order to your book.

 • If you have any opportunity to sit on a panel on any annual meetings in your discipline, take it and use the opportunity to mention the book.
 We can support you by sending books and flyers.
 Try to give us two weeks to produce a flyer.

 • Always carry a copy of your book with you to academic meetings.
 Sometimes shipping mishaps occur and a book is delayed or doesn’t show up.
 If you leave your copy at our exhibit stand we can display it and take orders.